-Statutory conflicts of interests in the Board of Directors
+Statutory conflicts of interest in the Board of Directors

-In accordance with Article 523 of the Companies Code, a member of the Board of Directors should give the other members prior notice of any agenda items in respect of which he has a direct or indirect conflict of interests of a financial nature with the Company, and should refrain from participating in the discussion of and voting on those items.
-A conflict of interests arose on two occasions in 2014, and the provisions of Article 523 were complied with on such occasions.
+In accordance with Article 523 of the Companies Code, a member of the Board of Directors should give the other members prior notice of any agenda items in respect of which he has a direct or indirect conflict of interest of a financial nature with the Company, and should refrain from participating in the discussion of and voting on those items.
+A conflict of interest arose on two occasions in 2015, and the provisions of Article 523 were complied with on such occasions.

-On 27 February 2014 the Board had to determine the remuneration of the Chief Executive Officer.
+On 26 February 2015 the Board determined the remuneration of the Chairman for his performance as Chief Executive Officer during the first months of 2014, and of the Chief Executive Officer.
 Excerpt from the minutes: